CarNDCapstone/CarND-Capstone/README.md

 ![Figure 4](./images/boundingbox.png)

- ***Figure 4: Example image showing bounding boxes surrounding detected objects.***  *The image demonstrates correct detection of two traffic light housings and dection trees.
+ ***Figure 4: Example image showing bounding boxes surrounding detected objects.***  *The image demonstrates correct detection of two traffic light housings and detection of trees.
 COCO Datasets already contains traffic lights as one of its object categories.*

 Since the automotive hardware is closer to mobile or embedded devices than cloud GPUs, the MobileNet neural network designed for running very efficiently (high FPS, low memory footprint) on mobile devices, was integrated as the base network.
 The MobileNet can reduce the size of cummulative parameters and therefore the computation required on automotive/ mobile hardwares with limited resources ([Andrew et al. 2017](https://arxiv.org/abs/1704.04861>)).

 Note that after identify the traffic lights, we will need to run another classification network to detect the state of the light.

 **We can bypass the need to run separate networks to identify traffic light and classify the state of the light by making our own custom object detector that immediately detects the state of the traffic lights instead.
 By doing so, we will only need to run a single network which saves us computational power and it will run faster than having two separate network.**

 ## Custom Object Detection